Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 ## Registration

 During the registration you will be asked for an email address (required for password recovery), an user name (used for your reviews, comments and likes) and a password (for login).
-You can choose any user name as long as it has not ben taken yet within Panoptikum.
+You can choose any user name as long as it has not been taken yet within Panoptikum.

 ## Collected Data

-Beside the information provided during registration, Panoptikum.io will use your uploaded subscription list (OPML file) to add podcasts to the Panoptikum.io podcast list.
-It will store and publish that you are a subscriber of the podcast.
-Panoptikum.io will store and pulish your reviews, comments and likes.
+Beside the information provided during registration, Panoptikum.io uses your uploaded subscription list (OPML file) to add podcasts to the Panoptikum.io podcast list.
+It stores and publishes that you are a subscriber of the podcast.
+Panoptikum.io stores and pulishes your reviews, comments and likes.